 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Electricity and Renewable (Photovoltaic) Survey Form Changes Proposed for 2014
+Electricity and Renewable (Photovoltaic) Survey Form Changes Approved for 2014

-The U.S. Energy Information Administration (EIA) is proposing changes to its electricity and renewable electricity data collection in 2014.
-These changes involve the following surveys:
+On May 29, 2014, the U.S. Energy Information Administration (EIA) received approval from the Office of Management and Budget (OMB) for changes to its electricity and renewable electricity data collection in 2014 via the following survey forms:

 - Form EIA-63B, "Annual Photovoltaic Cell/Module Shipments Report"